Read This First

 Prompt 1: Provide several accounts from history in which technology outpaced theory.

-The section turns on Photography.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Photography in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The added methodological insight is that Technology Outpaces Theory should be judged by how it handles error.
+The methodological question in Technology Outpaces Theory is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Technological Advancement